-where ji is the arrival flux of the inhibitor and ki is the dissociation parameter.
+where ji (mg d-1) is the arrival flux of the inhibitor and ki (mg d-1) is the dissociation parameter.
 The effect of this relationship in our model is that assimilation declines as the arrival rate of hypoxia-related inhibitors increases.
-We set ji to depend on DO treatment above a DO threshold, DOc, below which ji is infinitely large, which would bring the rate of the process it is inhibiting to zero:
+We set ji to depend on DO treatment above a DO threshold, DOc (mg L-1), below which ji is infinitely large, which would bring the rate of the process it is inhibiting to zero: